Nixtamal and tortillas are of extreme importance in Mexican cuisine. The process of making tortillas has been around for thousands of years.

 We have learned this month that corn is a man-developed crop that first appeared in Mesoamerica about 7,000 years ago.
 We’ve also learned that maize was a quintessential part of the religion, culture and cuisine of all the region’s civilizations.
 In modern Mexico maize is still our main crop and we observe many of the rituals (with Christian names now) that involved maize in the past.
-Most importantly for this blog, modern Mexican cuisine still orbits around maize (squashes, beans and chilies are as important and I’ll write about them in upcoming months).
+Most importantly for this blog, modern Mexican cuisine still orbits around maize (squashes, beans and chilies are as important).

 Our cuisine has evolved for thousands of years and was heavily influenced after the Spanish conquista.
 The new ingredients brought from the Old World and Asia, through routes established with that continent in the Pacific coast, made their way in the daily diet of the country, but maize has remained in the center of our cuisine.